shrub-finance/docs/docs/05-faq.md

 ## Who is that green guy on the landing page?

 That's Bud!
-Bud is a shrub and he is the mascot of Shrub.finance.
+Bud is a shrub and he is the mascot of Shrub Finance.
 Bud is on an adventure to learn more about the metaverse and the possibilities enabled by DeFi.

-## Who is the team behind Shrub?

-[@micahriggan](https://twitter.com/micahriggan), [@way2rach](https://twitter.com/way2rach), and [@jguthrie7](https://twitter.com/jguthrie7) are the core team behind Shrub.
-All have been developing on the blockchain for over 4 years and are excited to advance what is possible in DeFi.

 ## Why does this project require the blockchain?